ipfs/kubo/docs/config.md

 Configures the duration after which a previously seen Pubsub Message ID can be forgotten about.

+A smaller value for this parameter means that Pubsub messages in the cache will be garbage collected sooner, which can result in a smaller cache.
+At the same time, if there are slower nodes in the network that forward older messages, this can cause more duplicates to be propagated through the network.

+Conversely, a larger value for this parameter means that Pubsub messages in the cache will be garbage collected later, which can result in a larger cache for the same traffic pattern.
+However, it is less likely that duplicates will be propagated through the network.

 Default: see `TimeCacheDuration` from [go-libp2p-pubsub](https://github.com/libp2p/go-libp2p-pubsub)

 Type: `optionalDuration`